 - Class 1 e-bikes are allowed where cycling is already permitted, unless signs indicate that a trail is closed to e-bikes

-- Class 2 and 3 e-bikes are usually allowed where motorized vehicles are permitted, such as roadways and off-road vehicle areas
+- Class 2 and 3 e-bikes are usually allowed where motor vehicles are permitted, such as on roads and off-roading tracks

 - Adaptive mountain bikes for people with disabilities are usually allowed in areas designated for Class 1 e-bike use